To schedule an ADHD Evaluation- email

 Vanderbilt Rating Scale- Parent

 This rating scale is both offered and endorsed by the American Academy of Pediatrics (AAP) and the National Initiative for Children's Healthcare Quality (NICHQ).
-It is a fairly basic rating scale, but does a nice job of covering the diagnostic criteria for ADHD, Oppositional Defiant Disorder, and some conduct problems.
-This is a good document to print out and bring with you to your next pediatricians appointment (if you suspect a behavior problem) or to your first psychological testing appointment.
-If there is more than one adult who is familiar with the child's behavior, it is genrally recommended that they each fill out a form (e.g., each parent, a grandparent who provides a great deal of childcare, etc.).
+It is a fairly basic rating scale but does a nice job of covering the diagnostic criteria for ADHD, Oppositional Defiant Disorder, and some conduct problems.
+This is a good document to print out and bring with you to your next pediatrician's appointment (if you suspect a behavior problem) or to your first psychological testing appointment.
+If there is more than one adult who is familiar with the child's behavior, it is generally recommended that they each fill out a form (e.g., each parent, a grandparent who provides a great deal of childcare, etc.).
 We use much more sophisticated rating scales in our assessments, but this tool is an extremely useful "first step" in the assessment process.

 Vanderbilt Rating Scale- Parent